-In the majority of European countries cut flowers are sold mainly via flower shops.
+In the majority of European countries cut flowers are sold via flower shops.
 Only in the United Kingdom are the majority of flowers sold via supermarket retail.
-British consumers buy their flowers mainly in supermarkets (56% in 2013) and florist shops (28%).
-Supermarkets take a greater share of the market than in other European countries.
+In e.g. Poland, about 70-75% of cut flowers are sold at flower shops, although the supermarket channel is gaining ground fast.
+There are no separate figures for carnations, but supermarkets have a higher than average share in the sales of carnations in almost all EU countries.